GAIA-X4PLC-AAD/ontology-management-base/README.md

 ### General

 * For _every_ custom class modeled in an Ontology a SHACL Shape must be created that is linked to the class.
 In addition to that there must be an example on an instance of a SHACL Shape.
+* Class and attributes names must be in English.

 ### Directories & files